mmkuang/grayclhn.github.io/671/index.md

   with contact information and class details.
 * Grade weights for the semester (see the syllabus for details)
   * 50% Individual performance, broken down as:
-    * 25% Individual RAT
+    * 25% Individual RAT scores
     * 40% Midterm exam
     * 35% Final exam
   * 30% Team performance, broken down as:
-    * 30% Team RAT
+    * 30% Team RAT scores
     * 70% Team projects
   * 20% Peer evaluations
 * [Slides for introductory lecture](slides-2014.pdf)